-Traditional drug counselors can be hesitant to acknowledge this, but substance use does indeed provide relief from those feelings and symptoms — maybe not forever and definitely not in an effective manner, but for a little while everything feels better.
-If we want to create real change, it seems to me we must non-judgmentally acknowledge this as true — and then help them find their own reasons to consider sobriety anyway.
+Traditional drug counselors can be hesitant to acknowledge this, but substance use does indeed provide relief from those feelings and symptoms — not forever and not in an effective manner, but for a little while everything seems better.
+If we want to create real change, it seems to me we must non-judgmentally acknowledge this as true — and then help the teen find their own reasons to consider sobriety anyway.

 Sometimes teens and young adults with co-occurring disorders also exhibit insecure attachments, which we can define as disorders of mood, behavior, and social interactions that result from a failure to form healthy attachments to a primary caregiver in early childhood.

 Insecure attachments are common in adopted youth, as well as children who grew up in homes impacted by parental substance use, mental health issues, or violence.
 Bowlby (1969) described attachment as a “lasting connectedness between human beings.”
 He stated that the earliest bonds formed by children with primary caregivers have significant, lifelong impacts.

 If a child’s primary caregiver is dependably present and appropriately nurturing, that child will have a secure base from which to explore the world.
 If a child’s primary caregiver is not dependable, this normal attachment process will be disrupted.
 As a result, the child is unlikely to develop a secure base and may experience lifelong challenges related to relationships, self-esteem, and personality development.